 - The Maple and Ivy Turn Yellow (Nov 2 – Nov 7)

-We are currently in the micro-season of “Light Rain Showers”.
-In describing this season, the authors of the 72 season app state, “There is something lonesome about the rain pattering on the fallen leaves which gives a sense of impermanence.”(1)
+In describing the micro-season of “Light Rain Showers” the authors of the 72-season app state, “There is something lonesome about the rain pattering on the fallen leaves which gives a sense of impermanence.”(1)

 Impermanence recognizes that things are only temporary.
 The Law of Impermanence is one of the foundational teachings of Buddhism, which seems so relevant at this time.
 Thich Nhat Hahn, a Zen Buddhist Monk, states, “Impermanence means that everything changes and nothing remains the same in any consecutive moment.”
 (2) So when leaves fall to the ground we are witnessing the impermanence of the natural world.
 When fall turns into winter, and when winter turns into spring, we continue to witness the impermanence of things.
 The shifting of the seasons, and the shifting of our lives, is something that is unavoidable.

 These transitions are also something that captures our imagination, and something that I believe the haiku is perfectly constructed to put into words.